-The District presented the plan, along with the Final Disengagement Goals for the 2022-2023 School Year, to the Board during a public meeting of the Board on November 18, 2021.
+The District will present the plan, along with the Benchmark and the Final Goal, to the Board during a public meeting of the Board on or before June 30, 2021.

-The District will commit to carry out the Action Items set forth in each year of the Strategic Plan, including those years that occur following disengagement from Court supervision.
+The District will commit to carry out the action items set forth in each year of the plan, including those years that occur following disengagement from Court supervision.